trevorkeenan/fluxnet-data-explorer/README.md

 Placeholder citation:

-> Keenan, T. F., and contributors.
+> Keenan TF.
 2026.
 FLUXNET Data Explorer (v1.0.0).
 Zenodo. https://doi.org/TODO_ZENODO_DOI

 Zenodo may provide both an all-versions/concept DOI for citing the Explorer project generally and a version-specific DOI for citing an exact release.
 Use the version-specific DOI when you need to cite the exact software and bundled metadata snapshots used.
 The live GitHub Pages app may continue to receive updated snapshots after a release.